 ADRIAN FERRAZZUTTI is a maker of fine furniture residing in Guelph, Ontario.
 He is a 1998 graduate of the College of the Redwoods, where he studied under James Krenov.
 The Canada Council for the Arts has awarded him several grants, and his work has been exhibited across Canada and in the United States including Toronto, New York & Chicago.
 His work has been published in books and magazines and he is a contributing writer for Fine Woodworking.

-JERRY C FORSHEE, a life-long DIYer, began his serious furniture building and woodworking efforts with a course at MASW in 1997.
+JERRY C. FORSHEE, a life-long DIYer, began his serious furniture building and woodworking efforts with a course at MASW in 1997.
 After many subsequent courses, he completed his Masters at MASW in 2011.
-Jerry retired in 2012 after a 42 year employment at Indiana University (Bloomington) in a variety of technical and administrative positions and is now enjoying devoting more time to family, woodworking and sharing his passion for woodworking by teaching and assisting instructors at MASW (which he considers his second home).
-Jerry's favorite furniture styles to build are Shaker and Arts & Craft.
+Jerry retired in 2012 after a 42 year employment at Indiana University (Bloomington) in a variety of technical and administrative positions.
+He is now enjoying devoting more time to family, woodworking and sharing his passion for woodworking by teaching and assisting instructors at MASW (which he considers his second home).
+Jerry's favorite furniture styles to build are Shaker and Arts and Crafts.